In the run-up to 2021 SaaStr Annual, we’re looking back at some of the top all-time sessions.

-And in case you haven’t heard, we’re building a completely immersive experience for SaaStr Annual 2019!
+And in case you haven’t heard, we’re building a completely immersive experience, 100% outdoor and open-air experience for SaaStr Annual 2021!
 With 3 full days of sessions, featuring over 300 speakers from the best SaaS companies around the world, SaaStr Annual will be filled with actionable thought leadership to help grow your business.
 Get your tickets to the SaaS show everyone will be talking about!

 Therese Tucker: We’ve done something so unique.
 We’ve convinced more than a thousand great big companies to put their financial data into our private cloud.

 Therese: We were the ones to pioneer this market in the first place.
 We’re not just sitting around.
 We’re continuing to innovate.
 From my view, no, we don’t have a lot of competition.

 Announcer: Please welcome Therese Tucker, CEO of BlackLine.

 Therese: Good morning, and thank you so much.
 What a great conference, right?
 I’ve spent my whole career in B2B software.
 It’s an area that doesn’t get enough focus.
 Today, I’m going to start by telling you a little bit about me and a little bit about BlackLine and then some of the things that I’ve learned along the way.